fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 A more interesting direction is **reasoning-directed observability**.
 The idea is simple: the AI should not only read whatever telemetry happens to exist.
 It should form competing hypotheses, ask what evidence would distinguish them, and choose the next observation or experiment.

 Return to our failed optimization.
 Suppose the agent suspects either cache pressure or disrupted communication overlap.
 Instead of requesting a full trace, it might *synthesize* and compare two controlled variants, inspect one targeted event pair, or hold a fusion boundary constant while changing the memory layout.
 The variants are no longer just candidate optimizations.
 They are experiments designed to reveal hidden behavior.
 Doing this manually is slow and demands scarce systems expertise.
-AI makes it practical to conduct such experiments at much greater breadth and speed.
+AI is making it practical to conduct such experiments at much greater breadth and speed.

 This also makes measurement cost part of the reasoning.
 The best observation is not the largest one.
 It is the least intrusive observation that can decide between plausible explanations.
 When hardware state is unavailable, simulation or a digital twin may help test whether a mechanism is consistent with the outcome.
 It does not need to reproduce the machine perfectly, as long as the conclusion is checked against real execution.